 Choosing and getting started in the US region

-Once you sign up for the SonarQube Cloud US instance, your account is created in the US region.
+When you sign up for the SonarQube Cloud US instance, your account will be created in the US region.

 You can use the current SonarQube Cloud documentation to manage and use the US instance except for some specificities described below.
 Note that when you see sonarcloud.io in the documentation, you must replace it with sonarqube.us.